Major Gas Trading Routes

 2024

-Russia is the second largest LNG supplier in the EU
+Russia is the second largest supplier of gas to the EU

 In April 2024, the EU's energy regulator warned that the bloc still needed to import Russian LNG to avoid an energy shock, even amid a push by a group of member states to ban purchases of the fuel from Moscow.